Meet Garrett & Chelsea

 When they became a blended family, their relationship was challenged in ways they didn't know were possible.

-Through the challenges they've become stronger and inspired other blended families, and 'traditional' families, to prioritize themselves and their relationship.
+Through the many challenges of blended family life, they've become stronger and inspired other blended families, and 'traditional' families, to prioritize themselves and their relationship.

 I was the first born in my family of 4 and grew up in Calgary, Alberta.
 My family enjoyed spending time together celebrating birthdays, weekends and making memories.
 Growing up, my parents were both highly invested in my life and it taught me the importance of being present in your child's life and how much of a positive impact that has on a person.